Amalfi-Festival/amalfi-festival-org/_programs/_README.md

     extended-deadline: 2024-04-01 # OPTIONAL.
 Overrides festival.yaml.
     registration-fee: 100 # OPTIONAL.
 Overrides festival.yaml.
     deposit: 100 # OPTIONAL.
 Overrides festival.yaml.
+outings: # OPTIONAL.
+    activities: # OPTIONAL.
+        -   outing-slug: outing-slug # REQUIRED.
+            cost: 0 # OPTIONAL.
+Overrides the festival's cost for the excursion.
+If you use 0, the outing will say "included" instead of having a price.
+            additional-description: text # OPTIONAL.
+            localizations:
+                cn:
+                    additional-description: text # OPTIONAL.
+        # ...
+    excursions: # OPTIONAL.
+        -   outing-slug: outing-slug # REQUIRED.
+            cost: 0 # OPTIONAL.
+Overrides the festival's cost for the excursion.
+If you use 0, the outing will say "included" instead of having a price.
+            additional-description: text # OPTIONAL.
+            localizations:
+                cn:
+                    additional-description: text # OPTIONAL.
+        # ...
 tuition: # REQUIRED.
     # For most programs with accommodation options
     meal-plan: 1 # cost